 For 15 years, I have also been an apprentice of the Dineh Beauty Way path, brought forward with the permission of native elders.
 The vision of this lineage is to bring the Beauty Way as a Rainbow Path and Dreamer’s path, one that would be inclusive and open to people of all backgrounds.
 The vision states that in these radically accelerated and challenging times, the native teachings would be invaluable to all who wished to protect the dream of Grandmother Earth and stand in guardianship of her worlds (the minerals, plants, animals, and humans).
 Being non-indigenous, I know what a deep privilege it is to be given these teachings.
 My practice seeks to marry the Beauty Way with the healing modality of flower essences.
 As a result, sessions take on a unique hue — looking at both the seen and unseen aspects of the issues you are working through in your life and inner landscape.

-I see working with the plants and their gifts as a form of waking dreaming, a way of deep listening to the messages the plants are bringing to us in these intense times – helping us become Sacred Humans, the ones who stand for Grandmother Earth, the ones who push the the boundaries of identity and creativity, the ones who see reality differently, the ones who wish to be illumined to their soul’s purpose.
+I see working with the plants and their gifts as a form of waking dreaming, a way of deep listening to the messages the plants are bringing to us in these intense times – helping us become Sacred Humans: the ones who stand for Grandmother Earth, the ones who push the the boundaries of identity and creativity, the ones who hold radical witness to injustice, who bring medicine to the collective, who see reality differently, who speak in order to heal, the ones who wish to be illumined to their soul’s purpose.
 The ones who seek a path, and a revolution, of Heart.